create3000/x_ite/docs/_posts/reference/scene-services.md

 #### **exportedName**: string

 A string of the exported name.
-This property is read only.
+This property is read-only.

 #### **localNode**: SFNode

 The SFNode object of the corresponding node.
-This property is read only.
+This property is read-only.

 ## ProfileInfoArray